 Also refer: Risk Factors and Symptoms

 You can lower your risk of chronic kidney disease (CKD) and other chronic diseases!

-Lifestyle diseases, like diabetes and cardiovascular conditions can cause damage to your kidneys.
+Lifestyle diseases like type 2 diabetes and cardiovascular conditions can cause damage to your kidneys.
 Significant evidence indicates being overweight or obese, not getting enough physical activity, smoking, harmful alcohol consumption and unhealthy eating - are major risk factors for many chronic diseases.